 Upon admission to the program, each student is assigned one faculty mentor or two faculty co-mentors.
-The department has created a set of guidelines called "Values and Expectations for Graduate Student Mentoring" for successful relationships between faculty and students, which appears in a later section of this handbook, along with a link to an optional document that can be used to create a 'mentoring contract' if the student or mentor wishes.
+The department has created a set of guidelines called "Values and Expectations for Graduate Student Mentoring" for successful relationships between faculty and students, which appears in a later section of this handbook, along with a link to a document that can be used to create a 'mentoring contract'.
 The Psychology Department encourages students to work with multiple faculty members and students can change mentors if they wish.
 Sometimes students have a primary mentor who is outside of their training area.
 In these cases, students must have a co-mentor from their training area to ensure that all policies and procedures of their training area will be followed.